nirnejak/typescript-node-starter/README.md

 # Typescript Node Starter

-Node.js and express project starter using TypeScript
+Node.js and Fastify project starter using TypeScript

 > Note: Need to configure `.env` file to use local server